 We may be quick to assume that what makes a trader successful is knowledge, an innate ability to make the right decisions, an expensive education, a significant amount of resources, and lots of experience.

-Approaching trading with a winning mindset positions us for success.
+Approaching investing and trading with a winning mindset positions us for success.
 No amount of education or resources will do us an ounce of good without the right attitude.
 A winning mindset makes it possible for anyone to succeed.

 So, what is a winning combination of traits that most profitable investors have?

 Understand that there is always room for improvement

 We should never allow ourselves to become complacent.
 There is always something to learn, always something we can improve upon, and there is always a more efficient way to do things.
 We should be responding and adapting to the current financial climate and constantly analysing our trading.
 Keeping a trading diary will be an invaluable tool to review our trading.

 In order to improve, we need to educate ourselves.
 It doesn’t have to cost a lot of money or any money at all.
 The internet is bursting at the seams with information about trading.
 Websites, trading blogs and YouTube videos cost nothing, but are invaluable.
 We can set a goal for ourselves like reading at least one book on trading every few months.
 If we are able to spend some money, hiring a trading coach, and attending some educational seminars are good options too.